nimosana/CART-484/README.md

 # CART-484
-Group with Trish and Jolene
+Group with Trisha and Jolene